Esri/jquery-mobile-map-js/README.md

 * jQueryHelper.js - This library takes over the life cycle of the map when users navigate to a child view.
 * Two samples - index.html is a single page mobile app and index_twopage.html demonstrates a two page mobile app.
 * Helper methods for handling more complex user interface situations that require manipulation of height and width.
+* Debounces the map when the window is resized.
 * Custom jQuery event "helper-map-loaded" - notifies you when map has been recreated so that you can redraw or requery features as appropriate.